linq2js/ezmodel/README.md

   - prop: A single property name to mark as stale.
   - props: An array of property names to mark as stale.
   - models: An array of models to mark as stale.

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/linq2js/ezmodel/blob/main/LICENSE) file for details.

+## Community Support

+For questions, discussions, or contributions, please join our community:

+- **GitHub Issues:** For reporting bugs or requesting new features, please use [GitHub Issues](https://github.com/linq2js/ezmodel/issues).
+- **Discussions:** Join the conversation and ask questions in [GitHub Discussions](https://github.com/linq2js/ezmodel/discussions).
+- **Contribute:** Contributions are welcome!
+If you're interested in contributing, please read our [CONTRIBUTING](https://github.com/linq2js/ezmodel/blob/main/CONTRIBUTING.md) guide for more information on how to get started.

+Stay connected and help improve `ezmodel` by sharing your feedback and ideas with the community!